osadl/OSLOC2JSON/README.md

-                        name of output file for multiple licenses, has no effect if single license, default "osloc.json" -d, --devel           enable output of information that may be useful for development -e, --expand          replace keys connected by OR with the individual keys and assign the value of the key to all of them -m, --merge           merge all licenses into a single one, has no effect if single license, default file name "merged.json"
+                        name of output file for multiple licenses, has no effect if single license, default "osloc.json" -d, --devel           enable output of information that may be useful for development -e, --expand          replace keys connected by OR with the individual keys and assign the value of the key to all of them -l, --licenseupgrade  attempt to avoid license incompatibility by upgrading licenses according to rules in "licenseupgraderules.json"
+  -m, --merge           merge all licenses into a single one, has no effect if single license, default file name "merged.json"
   -o, --optimize        convert a dict with no values to a list of keys or string, append "-opt" to output file name if only one dict
   -r, --recreate        recreate original checklist from JSON